 - Trigger Event: Expand the drop-down menu and select Incident Detection and Incident Close.

-- Request Method: Paste the URL you copied from the Panopta trigger in Flow Designer.
-Add the target names of any recipients you want xMatters to notify when the alert fires to the end of the URL.
+- Request Method: Paste the trigger URL you copied from Flow Designer.
+Add the target names of any recipients you want to notify when the alert fires to the end of the URL.

 - Payload Type: Expand the drop-down menu and select Raw Payload.